SeeClickFix/dev.seeclickfix.com/content/v2/issues/reporting.md

 <%= headers 200 %>
 <%= json(:request_type_122) %>

-We will always provide an "Other" category, in the event one is not supplied by th city we will provide one
+We will always provide an "Other" category.
+In the event one is not supplied by the city we will provide one.

 <pre class="terminal">
 $ curl -i <%= root_version_url %>/request_type/other